Windy Cantika Aisah

 Windy Cantika Aisah (born 11 June 2002) is an Indonesian weightlifter.
-She won the gold medal at the 2019 Southeast Asian Games and the bronze medal at the 2020 Summer Olympics in the women's 49 kg event.
+She won the gold medal at the 2019 SEA Games and the bronze medal at the 2020 Summer Olympics in the women's 49 kg event.

 Career

-Aisah made her debut at the Southeast Asian Games in 2019 Philippines, by competing in the women's 49 kg.
+Aisah made her debut at the SEA Games in 2019 Philippines, by competing in the women's 49 kg.
 She won the gold medal after lifting 190 kg in total.

 In 2021, Aisah won a bronze for the snatch at the 2020 Asian Championships, and later she won the gold medal in her event at the 2021 Junior World Championships held in Tashkent, Uzbekistan.
 Aisah qualified to represent Indonesia at the 2020 Summer Olympics in Tokyo, Japan.
 She claimed the first medal for Indonesia at the 2020 Summer Olympics after winning the bronze medal in the women's 49 kg event with 194 kg lift in total.

 She competed in the women's 49 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.